Shishi42/Xtreme-Bets/README.md

-# Inazuma-Bet
+# Xtreme-Bets
-Discord BOT to bet on Inazuma Eleven matches.
+Discord BOT to bet on (Xtreme) Inazuma Eleven matches.